 - 6. SC and SSDC are within separate housing market areas (HMAs).
 Although SC are not within the GBBCHMA1 they are members of the Technical Officers Group as a related planning authority.
-Both authorities are actively engaged in the emerging 2022 GBBCHMA Development Needs Group Statement of Common Ground, which seeks to provide a programme of work and governance structure to address emerging housing shortfalls forecast to arise within the GBBCHMA.
-Whilst both parties have already engaged constructively with regional partners on this issue, which has included offers of assistance towards accommodating emerging unmet need forecast to arise in the Black Country which forms part of the GBBCHMA, given the scale and complexity of the housing shortfalls forecast to arise in the GBBCHMA, the Development Needs Group Statement of Common Ground is considered to be the appropriate vehicle by which to address the issue holistically moving forward. - 7.
+SSDC is party to the 2022 GBBCHMA Development Needs Group Statement of Common Ground, which seeks to provide a programme of work and governance structure to address emerging housing shortfalls forecast to arise within the GBBCHMA.
+However, the parties acknowledge that changes to national policy that gives local authorities greater control over when to release Green Belt will likely impact the scope of further HMA-wide evidence to consider housing shortfalls and its potential solutions. - 7.
 No other housing related cross-boundary issues have been identified.